puppeteer/puppeteer/experimental/puppeteer-firefox/README.md

 <img src="https://user-images.githubusercontent.com/39191/49555713-a07b3c00-f8b5-11e8-8aba-f2d03cd83da5.png" height="200" align="right">

-# Puppeteer for Firefox
+# Prototype: Puppeteer for Firefox

 > Use Puppeteer's API with Firefox

-> **BEWARE**: This project is experimental. 🐊 live here.
-[Is Puppeteer-Firefox Ready?](https://aslushnikov.github.io/ispuppeteerfirefoxready/)
+**⚠️ BEWARE**: Experimental.
+Just for preview.
+Installation and usage will change.

+This project is a feasibility prototype to guide the work of implementing Puppeteer endpoints into Firefox's code base.
+Mozilla's [bug 1545057](https://bugzilla.mozilla.org/show_bug.cgi?id=1545057) tracks the initial milestone, which will be based on a CDP-based [remote protocol](https://wiki.mozilla.org/Remote).

 ## Getting Started

 ### Installation

-To use Puppeteer with Firefox in your project, run:
+To try out Puppeteer with Firefox in your project, run:

 ```bash
 npm i puppeteer-firefox